McDonald's ousts CEO over consensual relationship with employee

-The board determined that Easterbrook had "demonstrated poor judgement" involving the relationship, McDonald's said in a news release.
+The board determined that Easterbrook had "demonstrated poor judgment" involving the relationship, McDonald's said in a news release.
 Easterbrook relinquished his seat on the company's board as well.

 "This was a mistake," Easterbrook, 52, said of the relationship in an email to employees on Sunday released by the company.
 "Given the values of the company, I agree with the board that it is time for me to move on."